-How to remove an object from the vagina
+How can you remove an object from the vagina?

-You may attempt to remove an object from your vagina, especially if you think it might be a forgotten tampon or a birth control device.
+You may try to remove an object from your vagina, especially if you think it might be a forgotten tampon or a birth control device.

 - Wash your hands with soap and water.

 - Sit or stand in a comfortable position.

 Squat down, sit on the toilet, or stand and put one foot on the bathtub.

 - Try to feel the object or a string if one is attached.

 Tighten them as if you are going to have a bowel movement.
 This may push the object lower in the vagina, so you can reach it with your fingers.

 - Once you feel the object, grasp it and pull it out of the vagina.

 If you cannot find the object, you will have to see a doctor.
 It is important that you get the object out as soon as possible.